-- Subverted, since Lulu is shown to actually be really smart, but still acts goofy.
+- Asian Airhead: Lulu subverts this, since she is shown to actually be really smart, but still acts goofy.

 - Book-Ends: The first episode's end shot before the credits, ends with True outside her door, smiling before closing it marked "Vice President".
 Last episode ends the same way, except it's marked "President".